There is an option now on your profile page

 - Variable Mix: Several levels have the same basic music, but with different instrumentation, which you can hear changing between them.
 Most noticeable in Endless Mode, where the song has several different layers that change with the style of the battlefield.

-- Wave Motion Gun: Burst Krijyl, as well as a few of the 3-weapon combinations Boki has access to.
+- Wave Motion Gun: Burst Krijyl, as well as a few of the 3-weapon combinations Boki has access to, particularly the Plasma variants.

 - What Kind of Lame Power Is Heart, Anyway?: Boki is very, very convinced this applies to her.
 She's very, very wrong.